Is Maidana a better fight for Mayweather than Khan?

 (Photo credit: Ester Lin/Showtime) By Thomas Cowan: Ever since former IBF/WBA light welterweight champion Amir Khan pulled out of negotiations to face then-IBF welterweight titlist Devon Alexander, rumors have been rife that Khan had been lined up to fight pound-for-pound, pay-per-view king Floyd Mayweather Jr. Since then, Marcos Maidana’s sensational victory over the man nicked named “little Mayweather”, Adrien Broner, has propelled him into contention.
 So which is the better fight?

 I’ll start with the proposed Khan fight.
 It’s obvious to anyone who follows boxing that Khan doesn’t deserve the fight.
 He is coming off two wins against the practically unknown Carlos Molina (not to be confused with the IBF light middleweight champion) and an aging Julio Diaz, who dropped Khan on the way to losing a very close decision.
 Khan eked the win out but it was far from impressive.
 Before that, Khan was dropped several times and stopped by Danny Garcia and beaten, albeit controversially, by Lamont Peterson.
+Khan had a decent reign as light welterweight champion before those losses, including a win over Maidana, but the fact is his last significant victory was almost 3 years ago.
+That isn’t good enough to get a shot a Mayweather, which is as close as you can get to winning the boxing lottery.

 However, Khan does have some points in his favour.
 From a business point of view, Khan does bring in revenue from the UK and the Middle East.
 Whether this revenue is enough to make up for potential poor pay-per-view buys in the US, where the vast majority of the revenue for Mayweather fights comes from, I do not know.
 But the revenue is there.
 Also in Khan’s favour as he has been telling anyone who will listen, is his speed.
 Mayweather, for one reason or another hasn’t really faced a fast fighter since 2006, where Zab Judah gave him a few problems early in the fight.
 Khan can match Mayweather’s hand speed, but matching his jab, defensive skills, ring generalship, chin and footwork seems unlikely.
 If Khan’s hand speed wasn’t enough to convincingly beat Lamont Peterson or Julio Diaz, it would take a brave or stupid man to suggest it will be enough to take the welterweight title for Mayweather.
 However, if Khan’s punch resistance is improved at welterweight as he believes it will be, his speed might cause Mayweather some issues.